cap-js/docs/java/event-handlers/indicating-errors.md

 CAP Java provides out-of-the-box translation for error messages that originate from input validation annotations such as `@assert...` or `@mandatory` and security annotations `@requires` and `@restrict`.

 The error messages are optimized for UI scenarios and avoid any technical references to entity names or element names.
 Message targets are used where appropriate to allow the UI to show the error message next to the affected UI element.
-You can enable these translated error messages by setting [<Config java>cds.errors.defaultTranslations.enabled: true</Config>](../developing-applications/properties#cds-errors-defaultTranslations-enabled).
+You can disable these translated error messages by setting [<Config java>cds.errors.defaultTranslations.enabled: false</Config>](../developing-applications/properties#cds-errors-defaultTranslations-enabled).

 ### Provide custom error messages